 The University's Coat of Arms comprises several elements.
 The shield, which is divided into UNBC's colours of green and gold, contains three elements.
-The open book, which is a traditional symbol of learning, is flanked by two ravens, which are hardy, resident birds of the north, symbols of wisdom in some First Nations traditions, and recognized as amongst the most intelligent of birds by ornithologists.
-Below these elements is a young coniferous tree with roots, which symbolizes growth, and represents both the dominant flora of the represents both the dominant flora of the north and the backbone of the northern economy.
+The open book, which is a traditional symbol of learning, is flanked by two ravens, which are hardy, resident birds of the north. symbols of wisdom in some First Nations traditions, and recognized as amongst the most intelligent of birds by ornithologists.
+Below these elements is a young coniferous tree with roots, which symbolizes growth, and represents both the dominant flora of the north and the backbone of the northern economy.
 The crest is created from a wreath surmounted by the maple leaf symbolizing Canada, dogwood flowers symbolizing British Columbia, and snowflake crystals symbolizing the north.
 The crest is a salmon, which is the symbol on the base of the University's mace/talking stick, and is used there as an indication of all the people of the region.
 The salmon, like the orca in the compartment, was created by Ron Sebastian of New Hazelton specially for the coat of arms.
 To the left of the shield is a Kermodei bear, a rare subspecies of the black bear found only in the northwest region of British Columbia.
 To the right of the shield is the woodland caribou, a distinctive mammal of the central interior and northeast region.
-Each carries a wreath field is a depiction of the ocean and orca, indicative of the Haida Gwaii (Queen Charlotte Islands) and coastal regions.
+Each carries a wreath STORY CO supporters stand.
+The Kermodei stands amongst mountains and trees which are distinctive of much of the region.
+To the right is a wheat field, distinctive of the Peace River region.
+Beneath the mountains and wheat field is a depiction of the ocean and orca, indicative of the Haida Gwaii (Queen Charlotte Islands) and coastal regions.